 Subsequently, the „EU Internet Forum“ also deals with challenges for law enforcement through encryption.
 This topic is one of the tasks of the association founded one year before.

-On 18 January the Commission sends its work plan „The role of encryption in criminal investigations“ to the Council’s Horizontal Working Party on Cyber Issues.
+On 18 January the Commission sends its work plan „The role of encryption in criminal investigations“ to the FoP Cyber, which now operates as the Council’s Horizontal Working Group on Cyber Issues.
 According to this, the Commission wants two working processes on questions of access to encrypted content.
 Participants in a group on technical frameworks are DG HOME and CNECT and the agencies Europol and ENISA. „Where appropriate“, additional experts from Member States, companies or universities should be invited.
 Legal issues will be discussed with Eurojust and the EJCN, among others.
 On an „ad hoc basis“, civil society organisations would also be involved.
 At the end, the results of the two working processes would be brought together and presented at a conference.
 The issue is also to be addressed in February 2017 in the EU-US Working Group on Cybercrime.

 The first „Expert Workshop“ on encryption is taking place in May at the invitation of the Europol Cybercrime Centre (EC3).
 Participants included the Commission and delegates from Austria, Slovenia, Croatia, the UK, the Netherlands and Germany.
 The German Federal Criminal Police Office was represented by staff from various departments.
 As a result, it was decided to collect statistical information and to commission case studies on the dissemination of encryption techniques.
 The „experts“ also discussed the „central bundling“ of technical competences and „services“ at Europol.

 Under the Maltese Presidency, the Commission reports to the June Justice and Home Affairs Council in the Justice Section on the work of the „Expert Process on Encryption“, which is to be continued in the coming months.